 Note: As of Dec 2023, unlimited contracts are being converted to limited contracts by law.

 Gratuity, also known as End-of-Service Benefit (EOSB), is a mandatory payment employers in the UAE owe to their employees upon the end of their service period, provided they meet certain criteria (like completing at least one year of continuous service).
 It serves as a token of appreciation for the employee's contribution and loyalty.
-This calculator helps estimate this amount based on the UAE Labour Law (Federal Decree-Law No. 33 of 2021).
+This calculator helps estimate this amount based on the UAE Labour Law (Federal Decree-Law No. 33 of 2021), updated for 2025.

 For employees under **Limited (Fixed-Term) Contracts**, the calculation is based on the last drawn basic salary: